erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ## Executive Summary

-This document describes the architecture of the **UrbanGeoPulse** application, as described in the [Background](#background) section. <br><br>
+Let's dive into the architecture of **UrbanGeoPulse**, which we introduced in the [Background](#background) section. <br><br>
-When designing the architecture, a strong emphasis was put on the following qualities:
+The following qualities were given higher priority:

-- The application should be fast (to support real-time needs such as the deployment of police resources and traffic control).
+- Speed is crucial - we need this app to be fast, especially for real-time decisions like deploying police resources and managing traffic control.
-- The application should be reliable and support very high load (to support the population of NYC, specifically the number of active mobile devices during rush hours).
+- Rock-solid reliability and high load handling - after all, we're talking about NYC here, with millions of mobile devices hitting the system during rush hours.
 <p>To achieve these qualities, the architecture is based on the most up-to-date best practices and methodologies, ensuring performance and high-availability.</p>

 Here is a high-level overview of the architecture:

 ![Lucid](https://lucid.app/publicSegments/view/6f4a521d-b3f7-48f9-8f81-a7e2874ef736/image.jpeg 'System diagram')

-As can be seen in the diagram, the application comprises a few separate, independent, loosely-coupled **microservices**, each has its own task, and each communicates with the other services using standard protocols.
+As can be seen in the diagram, the application comprises a few separate, independent, loosely-coupled **microservices**.
+Each service has its own dedicated data store or read replica (for read-heavy operations), ensuring data isolation and optimized performance.
+The services communicate through Kafka using manual producers and consumers (not Kafka Streams) for simpler, more predictable processing and easier debugging.
+This approach keeps the pipeline straightforward while maintaining loose coupling and enabling reliable asynchronous data flow between components.

 All the services are stateless, allowing them to **[scale](#scalability)** easily and seamlessly.
 In addition, the architecture is **[resilient](#resiliency)** - no data is lost if any service suddenly shuts down.
 The only places for data in the application are Kafka and the data store (PostgreSQL and MongoDB), all of them persist the data to the disk, thus protecting data from cases of shutdown.